Powerline mapping to improve supply efficiencies

 Electricity distribution company Fortis wished to upgrade out-of-date copper distribution lines in a neighborhood within the small, rural town of Oliver, British Columbia, Canada.
 The cable replacement work would improve the efficiency of the electricity supply across the neighborhood.

-Fortis did not have an up-to-date view of their existing power lines and needed to establish what assets they had and where in order to plan.
-Routescene customer Rekon Solutions Inc, professional LiDAR drone service provider, undertook a powerline survey combining both vehicle-based LiDAR mapping system and UAV-based LiDAR.
+Fortis did not have an up-to-date view of their existing powerlines and needed to establish what assets they had and their locations in order to plan.
+Routescene customer Rekon Solutions Inc, professional LiDAR drone service provider, undertook a powerline survey combining both vehicle-based LiDAR mobile mapping system and UAV-based LiDAR.
 The data was used to create a 3D digital view of the roads and Fortis assets to enable detailed planning of the works and materials needed.